dayday.club truths that rub

 (Updated 12/6 at 2 pm) Preamble: Reminiscent of Erick Villagomez’s article “The Trifecta of Control:

-Protected: Public Pain, Private Gain
+Public Pain, Private Gain

 Small Business BC: When Helping Others Stay Afloat… You Forget Your Own Life Jacket